School of Medicine

 Master of Science, Genetic Counseling

 The master’s program in genetic counseling prepares genetic counselors to work with families at risk for genetic disease or birth defects.
 Graduates are also involved in teaching, research, and administrative aspects of this growing field.
-The curriculum includes course work and internship opportunities at the University of South Carolina, the Medical University of South Carolina, the Medical College of Georgia, the Greenwood Genetic Center, the Carolinas Medical Center in Charlotte, Savannah Perinatology Associates, UNC-Chapel Hill, Fullerton Genetic Center, the Duke University Medical Center, and Emory University.
+Accredited by the Accreditation Council for Genetic Counseling, the curriculum includes course work and internship opportunities at the University of South Carolina, the Medical University of South Carolina, the Medical College of Georgia, the Greenwood Genetic Center, the Carolinas Medical Center in Charlotte, Savannah Perinatology Associates, UNC-Chapel Hill, Fullerton Genetic Center, the Duke University Medical Center, and Emory University.
 The first of its kind in the Southeast and one of only 32 in the United States, the genetic counseling master’s program is accredited by the American Board of Genetic Counseling.

 Certificate of Graduate Study in Psychiatric Rehabilitation